Very few mamas-to-be escape morning sickness.

 Again, speak to your midwife or doctor.
 You need your energy right now, mama.

-This means that the blood you notice in your vomit could be coming from your mouth.
+So, the blood you notice in your vomit could be coming from your mouth.

 Make sure you floss and brush your teeth regularly.
 Keeping your gums clean and healthy can help to stop them bleeding.